MarkTension/portfolio_react_spruce/src/markdowns/16_neural-cellular-automata-swarming.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BYt77BIho1E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 So how does it work?
-I started with my standard flocking code.
+I started with my standard flocking code, the same GPU setup I describe in [an order of magnitude more boids](/blog/order-of-magnitude-boids).
 Then added a new buffer containing for each boid the 4-number state, which is also each boids' color.

 Normally NCA updates each pixel/state by looking at that of the 8 neighboring pixels.